 It’s a question many are asking as the collective call to reimagine how and where we work is strong.
 Our Accenture Future of Work Study 2021 of more than 9,000 workers around the world discovered that most people want a hybrid model, where they sometimes work remotely and sometimes go onsite.
+We’ve also collected and analyzed data from across Accenture during the pandemic, looking to gather and share lessons learned based our own experience of having almost 100% of our Accenture people working remotely.

 of workers say a hybrid model would be optimal